marcomaggi/cclanguage/README.md

 $ make install-html
 ```

+Usage examples for this package, and all the packages in the CCLibraries
+project, are available in the companion package CCLibraries Examples.

 ## Credits

 The  stuff was  written by  Marco Maggi.
 If this  package exists  it's
 because of the great GNU software tools that he uses all the time.

 ## Bugs